jassercherif/HandwrittenDigitRecognition/README.md

 PyTorch is a Python package that provides two high-level features:
 - Tensor computation (like NumPy) with strong GPU acceleration
 - Deep neural networks built on a tape-based autograd system

-You can reuse your favorite python packages such as Numpy, Scipy, and Cython to extend Pytorch when neeDed.
+You can reuse your favorite python packages such as numpy, Scipy, and Cython to extend Pytorch when neeDed.

 Our trunk health (Continuous Integration signals) can be found at [hud.pytorch.org](https://hud.pytorch.org/ci/pytorch/pytorch/main).